MichaelHolley/PeriodicTable/README.md

 When using the code/project the simplejson.jar/library is necessary.

 # Known Issues
-- when launching the applet on the desktop with scaled desktop, the aspect-ratio and layou may look weird and do not represent the applet, I want it to be.
+- when launching the applet on the desktop with scaled desktop, the aspect-ratio and layout may look weird and do not represent the applet, I want it to be.
 (WIP)